Cliff Satherley: Papamoa club and Te Puke sub-union side

 The next that was heard of Satherley was in the Te Puke Times on May 3, 1938.
 The Te Puke Rugby Union had held a meeting where it was reported that Satherley was applying for reinstatement.
 “Satherley stated that during his connection with league he had received no remuneration whatsoever for his services.
-It was resolved to support the application and to communicate with the parent body at Whakatane, asking that union to forward the application to the New Zealand Rugby Union with a view to affecting a transfer”.
+It was resolved to support the application and to communicate with the parent body at Whakatāne, asking that union to forward the application to the New Zealand Rugby Union with a view to affecting a transfer”.
 Days later it was reported that he had been transferred to Te Puke to work at the railway station where his job was a shunter.

 On May 24 he was named in the Te Puke sub union representative side to take on Morrinsville away on May 28.
 He kicked a penalty in 22-3 loss.
 Then on June 4 he kicked another penalty goal, this time for his club side Papamoa in a 6-all draw with Paengaroa.
 On June 6 he kicked a conversion in a win for Te Puke against Tauranga in a Parata Cup match which his side won 9 to 6.
 It was reported around this time that his application for reinstatement was going to be recommended for refusal by the Auckland Rugby Union.
 However he continued to play during this period.
-He kicked a penalty in a 12-3 loss while playing for Papamoa against United on June 11.
+He kicked a penalty in a 12–3 loss while playing for Papamoa against United on June 11.
 On June 23 the Te Puke sub-union was reported to have expressed regret “at the action of the Auckland Rugby Union in opposing the reinstatement of C. Satherley”.
 They said that “Satherley had been approached on a number of occasions by Bay of Plenty Rugby League officials asking him to play, but he had steadfastly refused”.
 Their meeting went into committee regarding the matter, and it was afterwards stated that Te Puke would be furnished, through the Bay of Plenty Rugby Union, with information they required concerning the Auckland Union's opposition”.

 Despite not having been granted reinstatement Te Puke continued to select him and he played for them against Tauranga on June 26 at Jubilee Park in Te Puke.
-He kicked a conversion in a 13-11 loss and narrowly missed a conversion from the side line on full time which would have given them a draw.
+He kicked a conversion in a 13–11 loss and narrowly missed a conversion from the side line on full time which would have given them a draw.
 He played another match for Papamoa and then Te Puke selected him in the Hurinui Shield match against Rangitaiki in Matatā on July 16 and also named him to coach though it is unclear if this was for the rest of the season or just this particular match.
 Te Puke's only points in an 8-3 loss came from a Satherley free kick in the second half.